 The first 911 model was released in 1963, at the Frankfurt Motor Show.
 Ever since it has held a special place in the hearts of car enthusiasts.
-Over the years Porsche 911 has gone through several modifications.
-The car marque has always aimed for perfection while leaving the model’s core concept intact.
-Throughout the years, in spite of all the innovations, the identity and philosophy of Porsche remained the same.
+Even though it has gone through several modifications through the years, the marque has always been successful in leaving the model’s core concept intact.
+In spite of all the innovations, the identity and philosophy of Porsche remained the same.

 The 911’s worldwide popularity is an undeniable fact.
 In 2015, the American magazine for car enthusiasts ‘Car and Drive’, named the 911 model as ‘one of the best sports cars available’.
-Moreover, the different iterations of the model such as Carrera, Turbo, Targa, GT, R, and S have been rated near perfection.
 Even a critical car expert such as Top Gear rated it with a 9 out of 10.
+Do you wonder why?

-Throughout the years, the brand kept faithful to this vision.
-No wonder the 911 model has gained such popularity.
+Somehow the brand remained faithful to this vision.
 We can even say the model has become the soul of the company.
 This remarkable, drive-everywhere car shines equally bright speeding through exotic destinations and gliding in everyday traffic.
 After all, why buy a sports car if you cannot drive it anywhere your heart desires?

-Today, many high-performance cars turn into garage queens, while their owners drive boring vehicles as their daily riders.
-Well, the good news is that your everyday drives can be made more exciting with the Porsche 911.
-How?
+Today, many high-performance cars turn into garage queens, while their owners drive boring vehicles as their daily rides.
+Well, the good news is that your everyday drives can be made way more exciting with this vehicle.

-As I mentioned earlier, Porsche 911 has quite a powerful signature rear-mounted flat-six engine.
-The magician-technicians at Stuttgart factory kept increasing its power, without compromising the identity of the car.
+This vehicle has always been a staple sports car.
+It now has the signature rear-mounted flat-six engine.
+The magician-technicians at the Stuttgart factory kept increasing its power, without compromising the identity of the car.
 As the engine is one of the core elements responsible for the performance of Porsche 911, let’s take a look at its evolution.

 In 1964, the engine was a 2.0-liter, air-cooled SOHC flat-six with a modest, yet comparatively high horsepower of 148.
 By 1969, the horsepower rose to 190.
 In addition, all the engines switched to magnesium blocks instead of the aluminum ones.